In our set of business articles, we constantly keep telling that business model is the first thing to focus on before creating a product.

 - Don’t be afraid to try out different business models when your platform grows, see what works for you best, and adapt to the market.

 Have any questions about the best way to monetize your marketplace?
-Leave a comment below and let's deal with it together!
+Leave a comment below or get in touch with Apiko B2B marketplace expert and let's deal with it together!